bharath1097/pureconfig/README.md

 ```

 # API
-The API is simply a set of get/set methods to access properties.
+The API in an OOP language is simply a set of get/set methods to access properties.
+Other languages?
+Whatever is idiomatic for that language.

-Use dot notation to denote groups, which works even if indentation style grouping is used.
+Use "dot.notation" to reference groups.
+This works even if indentation style grouping is used.

 Java example: